 - Cupcake pan for sorting

-There are so many different colorful beads, you may want to try using a cupcake pan for the beads to keep them organized while you work.
+There are so many different colors, you may want to try using a cupcake pan for the beads to keep them organized while you work.

 - Googly eyes